Thomas Moore: Travels of an Irish Gentleman in Search of a Religion

-Thomas Moore by Martin Archer Shee c 1817, National Gallery of Ireland, Dublin.
+Portrait of Thomas Moore by Martin Archer Shee, c.1817, National Gallery of Ireland, Dublin.

 In a call heeded by Protestants of all denominations, in 1822 the new Church of Ireland Archbishop of Dublin, William Magee, declared the absolute necessity of winning an Irish majority for the Reformed faith — a "Second Reformation".
 Carrying "religious tracts expressly written for the edification of the Irish peasantry", the "editor" of Captain Rock's Memoirs is an English missionary in the ensuing "bible war".
 Catholics, who coalesced behind O'Connell in the Catholic Association, believed that proselytising advantage was being sought in hunger and distress (that tenancies and food were being used to secure converts), and that the usual political interests were at play.

 Moore's narrator in Travels of an Irish Gentleman in Search of a Religion (1833) is again fictional.
 He is, as Moore had been, a Catholic student at Trinity College.
 On news of Emancipation (passage of the 1829 Catholic Relief Bill), he exclaims: "Thank God!
 I may now, if I like, turn Protestant".
 Oppressed by the charge that Catholics are "a race of obstinate and obsolete religionists […] unfit for freedom", and freed from "the point of honour" that would have prevented him from abandoning his church in the face of continuing sanctions, he sets out to explore the tenets of the "true" religion.